-- 162. "Securely", also in the context of INR.
-15, paragraph 7(b), is meant to convey that providers should transmit and store the required information in a secure manner.
-This is to protect the integrity and availability of the required information to facilitate record-keeping (among other requirements), facilitate the use of such information by receiving VASPs or other obliged entities and protect the information from unauthorized disclosure.
-Use of the term is not meant to impede the objectives of Recommendation 16 or Recommendation 9. - 163.
-The submission of originator and beneficiary information in batches is acceptable, as long as submission occurs immediately and securely as per the FATF Standards.
+- 187. The submission of originator and beneficiary information in batches is acceptable, as long as submission occurs immediately and securely as per the FATF Standards.
 Post facto submission of the required information should not be permitted (i.e., submission must occur before or when the VA transfer is conducted).
-Countries should clarify that VASPs or other obliged entities should submit the required information simultaneously with the batch VA transfer itself. - 164.
+Countries should clarify that VASPs or other obliged entities should submit the required information simultaneously, even if batched, with the VA transfer itself. - 188.
 It is not necessary for the information to be attached directly to the VA transfer itself.
 The information can be submitted either directly or indirectly, as set forth in INR.
 15, as long as it is submitted "immediately and securely" and available upon request to appropriate authorities.
 Consistent with the FATF's technology-neutral approach, the required information need not be communicated as part of (or incorporated into) the transfer on the blockchain or other DLT platform itself.
 Submitting information to the beneficiary VASP could be an entirely distinct process from that of the blockchain or other DLT VA transfer.
 Any technology or software solution is acceptable, provided that the solution enables the ordering and beneficiary institutions to comply with the requirements of Recommendation 16 (and does not, of course, impede their ability to comply with their other AML/CFT obligations under the FATF Recommendations).
 Countries should engage with their private sectors on potential applications of available technology or possible solutions for compliance with Recommendation 16 (see Section IV for additional detail specific to providers and other obliged entities in the context of Recommendation 16).
-It is also important to note that co-operation and co-ordination among supervisory authorities and among private sector organisations are crucial to ensure the interoperability of the travel rule solutions which VASPs adopt and to achieve the effective implementation of the travel rule globally. - 165.
-For legal persons, the use of the Legal Entity Identifier (LEI) as additional information in payment messages could be possible on an optional basis.38 To allow for the optional usage of the LEI, countries may encourage relevant stakeholders (e.g., the Payment Market Practice Group in the FIs space, industry associations of VASPs, working groups in VASP sector) to work to define a common market practice for whether and how to include the LEI in the relevant VA data transfer messages alongside without changing the current message structure. - 166.
-Countries should require both the ordering and beneficiary institution under their national frameworks to make the above required information available to appropriate
+It is also important to note that co-operation and coordination among regulatory/supervisory authorities, among private sector organisations, and between regulatory/supervisory authorities and private sector organisations are crucial to ensure the interoperability of the travel rule solutions which VASPs adopt and to achieve the effective implementation of the travel rule globally. - 189.
+For legal persons, the Legal Entity Identifier (LEI) could be used as additional information in payment messages on an optional basis.46 To allow for the optional usage of the LEI, countries may encourage relevant stakeholders (e.g., the Payment Market Practice Group in the FIs space, industry associations of VASPs, working groups in VASP sector) to work to define a common market practice for whether and how to include the LEI in the relevant VA data transfer messages without changing the current message structure. - 190.
+Countries should require both the ordering and beneficiary institution under their national frameworks to make the above required information available to appropriate authorities upon request, in line with the record-keeping requirements set forth in Recommendation 11.